mfine15/exa-interview/README.md

 # Exa Interview
 Below is the work I did with Exa to train an embedding model to learn to distinguish similar-but-irrelevant queries.

-See writeup.md for theoretical background and training details
+See exa_writeup.pdf for theoretical background and training details

 ## Using the model